ryantate314/ColdFusionDependencyMapper/README.md

 - `<cfinclude>` tags (CFML)
 - `include` statements (cfscript)

-The program then tries to locate the file by a best-effort strategy.
+The program then tries to locate any references by a best-effort strategy.
 This reference then becomes an edge of the graph.

 ## Limitations